HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 Here's a handy [Stack Overflow discussion](http://stackoverflow.com/questions/1834642/best-practice-for-semicolon-after-every-function-in-javascript) about when semi-colons are needed.

-**Exercise**: Add semicolons and line breaks where appropriate to make the below code work without errors.
+**Exercise**: In the example below, where should the semicolons and line breaks be to make the below code work without errors.

 ```
 "I'm just a value!" var schoolName = "HackerYou" var numOfStudents = 25 schoolName + " has " + numOfStudents + " students."